Skip to main content

 Company Tax Benefits

-• Tax-free workplace charging lasts until June 2026.
+• Tax-free workplace charging valid until June 2026.

 VAT Benefits

-• Businesses can deduct VAT on leasing/purchases for commercial use only.
+• Businesses may deduct VAT for commercial use (leasing or purchase), same as other vehicles.

 Other Financial Benefits

-• A kilometer-based tax is under discussion for 2030, pending confirmation.
+• A kilometer-based tax is under discussion for 2030.

 Interesting links